manoa-icstudy/manoa-icstudy.github.io/index.md

 - "overall, I think the website is good, I liked that there was a calendar aspect to it, as well as a leaderboard to make users want to engage and use the website more.
 The study sessions were also clean, you can see the important notes easily." - Gwyneth
 - "Design of the site was intuitive and polished.
 I especially liked the look of the study session cards and integration of the calendar.
 I thought the landing page with the animations was nice.
 I also liked that there were a lot of resources in the footer.
 Overall, great job! :)" - Kayla
 - "The site is easy and simple to navigate.
 All the information I need to know for the study sessions are available with a single click." - Joshua
-- "Good user interface, easy to use scheduling features, and visually appealing display" - anonymous
+- "Good user interface, easy to use scheduling features, and visually appealing display" - Dylan
 - "Overall, this website was really fun and has a really nice design." - Urban

 ## Developer Guide